 A rechargeable battery usually powers wireless headphones.
 One of the possible reasons why a wireless headphone may stop working well is due to its battery.
 It may not function well.
 You may contact your headphone’s customer service especially if it’s still under warranty.

-There are several wireless headphones with power saving features.
+There are several wireless headphones with power-saving features.
 How does it work?
-When your audio source stops playing music for some minutes (depending on the model), it goes to a power saving mode and turns off.
+When your audio source stops playing music for some minutes (depending on the model), it goes to a power-saving mode and turns off.

 If you’re experiencing frequent automatic shut downs from your wireless headphone, you can try resetting it to clear the saved settings.
 Here’s how:

 For eight seconds, hold the multi-function and volume down buttons simultaneously.
 You’ll then see red and blue indicator lights that blink alternately three times.

 Keep in mind that not all wireless headphones may work with this reset proc, especially those without control buttons.